 - Press and hold the C key on the keyboard.

-The pointer icon changes to a pointing finger .
-As long as you hold the C key, you can click and drag to pan the map without placing a point.
+The pointer changes to a hand pointer .
+As long as you hold the C key, you can navigate the map while keeping the current editing tool active.
+Click and drag to pan.
 To zoom in and out, use the mouse wheel or hold the right mouse button and drag.